AndrewWPhillips/eggql/TUTORIAL.md

 ### Conclusion

 I trust this tutorial has helped you to see how easy it is to create a simple GraphQL server using **eggql**.
 You don't have to create, or even understand GraphQL schemas.
 (Under the hood, a schema is generated for you which you can view if you need to.)
-Unlike other Go packages this avoids getting lots of run-time panics when your schema does not match your data types.
+Unlike other Go packages, this avoids getting lots of run-time panics when your schema does not match your data types.

 However, **eggql** may not be the best solution for you if you want something comprehensive or more efficient.
 It does not have any support for databases, such as a dataloader since I wrote it to work with in-memory data.
-It may also be too slow for heavy load as it uses reflection and linear searches to run resolvers.
+It may also be too slow for heavy load as it uses reflection.
 See the README for some excellent alternative Go GraphQL packages.